duo-labs/cloudtracker/README.md

 Working with multiple accounts
 -----------------
 Amazon has advocated the use of multiple AWS accounts in much of their recent guidance.
 This helps reduce the blast radius of incidents, among other benefits.
 Once you start using multiple accounts though, you will find you may need to rethink how you are accessing all these accounts.
 One way of working with multiple accounts will have users assuming roles into different accounts.
-We can analyze the role assumptions of users into a different account the same way we did previously for a single account, except this time you need to ensure that you have CloudTrail logs from both accounts of interest loaded into ElasticSearch.
+We can analyze the role assumptions of users into a different account the same way we did previously for a single account, except this time you need to ensure that you have CloudTrail logs from both accounts of interest are loaded into ElasticSearch.

 ```